A 160-Foot Asteroid Discovered Five Days Ago Will Swing By Earth Tomorrow At 4.5 Times The Lunar Distance

 Asteroid 2019 RA will swing by for its close approach to Earth in the early hours of Saturday morning.
 Hurtling through space at nearly 12,800 mph, the asteroid will dart past Earth at 2:55 a.m.
 ET.
 At its closest point to Earth, the rock will pass within 1.07 million miles of the planet’s surface, or exactly 4.52 times the distance between Earth and the moon.

-Interestingly enough, this is the closest that asteroid 2019 RA has ever gotten to Earth – and the closest it ever hopes to get for the foreseeable future.
-After studying its orbit, JPL scientists were able to compile a list of all of the asteroid’s past and future flybys of Earth – going back in time 81 years, to the year 1938, and stretching 178 years into the future, to the year 2197.
+Interestingly enough, this is the closest that asteroid 2019 RA has ever gotten to Earth – and the closest it will likely get for the foreseeable future.
+After studying its orbit, JPL scientists were able to compile a list of all of the asteroid’s past and future flybys of Earth.
+The asteroid’s first flyby was 81 years ago in 1938, and the rock will continue its orbit for another 178 years to the year 2197.

 In the past, the asteroid has visited Earth a total of 13 times, only managing to get as close as 9.69 million miles in 1980.
 The last time that asteroid 2019 RA swung by Earth was in 2016, when it buzzed the planet from a staggering 44.97 million miles.